 You can watch the other dancers' videos here

-THE NELKEN-LINE MOVES ON
+THE NELKEN-LINE CONTINUES

 The tutorial that helps to rehearse the line can be found under LEARN!
 The conditions of participation and the upload function for video clips can be found below on the page under DANCE! - Take Part

 Should you have any questions, you are welcome to contact us: firstname.lastname@example.org

 People of all ages from all over Ireland came together on Sunday 21st May in Dublin's Merrion Square Park to dance in Ireland's biggest NELKEN-Line as part of the 2017 Dublin Dance Festival.
 This was the grand finale event of a special project in Ireland in which the Dublin Dance Festival (supported by the Goethe-Institut Irland and Dunne & Crescenzi) invited and enabled groups across Ireland to take part in the global project from January – May 2017.

 The “lines” are a recurring and characteristic element in many of Pina Bausch's pieces: Sequences of movement with repetitive steps and gestures that the dancers perform standing in a long queue.
 They often proceed into the audience.